-233B (or A) Physical Chemistry for the Life Sciences: lecture 3 hours, lab/tutorial 3 hours, R.E.
-Wasylishen.
-Prerequisite: Chemistry 110 (111, 112, 120).
-Chemistry majors may not apply credit for Chemistry 233 towards the major requirements for a degree in Chemistry, although they may take Chemistry 233 as an elective.
-Credit will not be given for both of Chemistry 231 and Chemistry 233 or for both of Chemistry 232 and Chemistry 233.
-Those who do not plan a career in chemistry, but who can use the principles and concepts of physical chemistry in related areas, are introduced to the basic ideas of physical chemistry CHEMISTRY with the necessary mathematical concepts in simple terms.
+2330B (or A) Physical Chemistry for the Life Sciences: lecture 3 hours, lab/tutorial 3 hours, R.J.
+Boyd.
+Prerequisite: Chemistry 1100 (1110, 1120, 1200).
+Chemistry majors may not apply credit for Chemistry 2330 towards the major requirements for a degree in Chemistry.
+Credit will not be given for both of Chemistry 2310 and Chemistry 2330 or for both of Chemistry 2330.
+Those who do not plan a career in chemistry, but who can use the principles and concepts of physical chemistry with the necessary mathematical concepts in simple terms.
 Previous knowledge of calculus is not necessary.
-The principal topics, knowledge of calculus is not necessary.
 The principal topics, thermodynamics, rates of enzyme catalyzed reactions, chemical equilibrium and spectroscopy are treated by application to examples of biological and environmental interest.

-240R Introductory Organic Chemistry: lecture 3 hours, lab 3 hours, D.R.
-Arnold, T.B.
-Grindley, J.A.
+2400R Introductory Organic Chemistry: lecture 3 hours, lab 3 hours, D.L.
+Hooper, T.B.
+Grindley, J.S.
+Grossert, J.A.
 Pincock.
-Prerequisite: A good comprehension of the principles studied in Chemistry 110.
+Prerequisite: A good comprehension of the principles studied in Chemistry 1100.
 A broad introduction to the chemistry of carbon compounds, including molecular shapes and bonding, characteristic reactions of functional groups and the way in which they take place, and the application of spectroscopy to organic chemistry.
 Laboratory work is designed to teach a broad range of fundamental operations and techniques used in modern organic chemistry laboratories.

-300A Introductory Theoretical Chemistry: lecture 3 hours, C.H.
+3000A Introductory Theoretical Chemistry: lecture 3 hours, C.H.
 Warren.

-Prerequisites: Mathematics 2000 or 2200 and Chemistry 211A/B or 231A or 232B.
+Prerequisites: Mathematics 2000 or 2200 and Chemistry 2110A/B or 2310A or 2320B.
 An introduction to quantum mechanics and its application to spectroscopy and the electronic structure of atoms.
 The postulates of quantum mechanics are presented and applied to some simple physical systems, followed by a discussion of the rotations and vibrations of molecules, and the electronic structure of atoms, concluding with an introduction to the simple Huckel molecular orbital method.

-311A(orB) Chemistry of the Main Group Elements: lecture 2 hours, lab 3 hours, T.S.
+3110A(orB) Chemistry of the Main Group Elements: lecture 2 hours, lab 3 hours, T.S.
 Cameron.
-Prerequisite: Chemistry 211A/B. A systematic study of the chemistry of the main group elements, with particular emphasis on the nonmetals of the first and second row elements.
+Prerequisite: Chemistry 2110A/B. A systematic study of the chemistry of the main group elements, with particular emphasis on the nonmetals of the first and second row elements.
 Use is made of modern bonding concepts.
 The laboratory introduces synthetic procedures for the preparation of inorganic compounds including study of their reactions.
 Some of these experiments involve special handling techniques, such as controlled atmosphere, high temperature or vacuum line manipulation.

-312B(or A) Chemistry of the Transition Metals: lecture 2 hours, lab 3 hours, O: Knop.
-Prerequisites: Chemistry 211A/B, Mathematics 1000 and 1010.
+3120B(or A) Chemistry of the Transition Metals: lecture 2 hours, lab 3 hours, O. Knop.
+Prerequisites: Chemistry 2110A/B, Mathematics 1000 and 1010.
 Modern bonding theories are used to unify the discussion of the chemical and physical properties of compounds of the transition elements.
 The laboratory experiments introduce procedures for the preparation and characterization of compounds of the transition elements.

-321A Solution Equilibria and Analytical Spectroscopy: lecture 3 hours, lab 3 hours, A. Chatt.
-Prerequisite: Chemistry 220A/B. Chemistry 321A is organized into three units 1.
-Introduction to Statistics; 2.
+3210A Solution Equilibria and Analytical Spectroscopy: lecture 3 hours, lab 3 hours, A. Chatt.
+Prerequisite: Chemistry 2200A/B. Chemistry 3210A is organized into three units.
+1. Introduction to Statistics; 2.
 Chemical equilibria and their analytical applications; and 3.
 Spectrochemical methods of analysis.
 Laboratory experiments illustrate the above techniques with practical examples.

-322B Analytical Electrochemistry and Separations: lecture 3 hours, lab 3 hours, R.D.Guy.
-Prerequisites: Chemistry 220A/B and 321A or permission of the instructor.
-Chemistry 322B deals with the application of electrochemical and separation techniques to chemical analysis.
+32200B Analytical Electrochemistry and Separations: lecture 3 hours, lab 3 hours, R.D.Guy.
+Prerequisites: Chemistry 2200A/B and 3210A or permission of the instructor.
+Chemistry 3220B deals with the application of electrochemical and separation techniques to chemical analysis.
 The basic chemical and physical principles are explained, applications to analytical problems are examined and instrumentation is described.
 The laboratory work is concerned with practical examples of the above techniques in both qualitative and quantitative analysis.

-330A Chemical Thermodynamics No longer offered.
+3300A Chemical Thermodynamics No longer offered.

-331B Chemical Kinetics No longer offered.
+3310B Chemical Kinetics No longer offered.